 My first favorite thing about this Peanut Butter Overnight Oats recipe is how quick and easy it is.
 Five minutes prep-work the night before then grab and go the next morning.
 When I was commuting to work at 6am, I would make this in a mason jar and eat it in the car!

 My second favorite thing about this recipe is that it’s endlessly adaptable.
 I’ve made it with all kinds of nut butters, from almond to sunflower seed and, when my cupboards are bare, I’ve skipped that piece entirely and subbed in something else.
-I like to add half a sliced banana on top and stir in a tablespoon of nutrient-rich flaxseed meal.
+I like to add half a sliced banana on top and stir in a tablespoon of nutrient-rich flaxseed meal or sprinkle with chia seeds.

-If creamy oats are not your thing, then eat them as sweet crunchy clusters or, in other words, granola.
+If creamy oats are not your thing, then eat them as sweet crunchy clusters.
+In other words: granola.

 Oats form the base of most granolas but, again, this breakfast basic is anything but.
 Granola is a great way to add a variety of healthy nuts, seeds and dried fruit into your diet and there are endless combinations to play with if you’re up for making your own.